nestoru/selenium-direct-download-java-poc/README.md

 ## Setup
 - Download the Selemium webdriver jars https://www.selenium.dev/downloads/
 - Download the Firefox gecko driver https://github.com/mozilla/geckodriver/releases
+- Checkout this project
-- Create a dir for the project and add the uncompress jars folder and the geckodriver executable in it
+- Add to the root folder the downloaded uncompressed jars folder and the geckodriver executable

 ## Compile
 ```